lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 significant_genes <- resSig[, 1]

-# Extract normalized counts for significant genes from the normalized counts matrix and convert the "gene" column to row names
+# Extract normalised counts for significant genes from the normalised counts matrix and convert the "gene" column to row names

-significant_counts <- inner_join(normalized_counts, significant_genes, by = "gene") %>%
+significant_counts <- inner_join(normalised_counts, significant_genes, by = "gene") %>%
   column_to_rownames("gene")

 # Create the heatmap using pheatmap